mahmoudashraf93/LRDTableView/README.md

 // add action to the LRDTableView Actionbutton self.tableView.actionButton.addTarget(self, action: #selector(self.fillTableView), for: UIControlEvents.touchUpInside)

-// you should set this to true only if you're sure that the list isn't gonna be empty in first place self.tableView.shouldListenToFirstReload = true
+// you should set this to true only if you're not waiting to fetch data and populate tableView self.tableView.shouldListenToFirstReload = true

 // distance from top label to LRDTableViews top default is 10 self.tableView.topDistance = 50.0

+// distance between elements in LRDTableViews the default is 100 self.tableView.spacing = 50.0
 ```

 <!--### Configuring the rows-->